00079-wailinn/cp1404practicals/prac_07/README.md

 - Naming variables: Naming should be meaningful and use specific variable,function,class to make the code easy to understand.
 - Avoid repeating code:Use functions, loops, or constants to eliminate duplication and make code more maintainable.
-- Single Responsibility Principal(SRP):Functions should not usually print unless that's their one thing.
+- Single Responsibility Principal(SRP): Functions should not usually print unless that's their one thing.

 ## Resources